SteffenLoges/atus/README.md

 ## Common Errors

 - **meta file _xxx_ is not processed**<br>
+  This usually means that ATUS is already processing another release and can't process the new one until the other one is finished.
+Just waiting a few minutes should fix this.
+If this happens frequently, your server might not have enough resources to process all releases in time. <br>
-  ATUS can't download the meta file from the fileserver.
-This is either because the fileserver is down, the file was deleted or your webserver has no read access to the file.
+  *In some cases, this error can also be caused if the fileserver is down, the file was deleted or your webserver has no read access to the file.*

 - **This torrent is for registered users only** or similar errors while adding a source rss feed<br>
   The tracker requires authentication.
 If the tracker offers a way to costimize the rss feed, make sure to select something like "direkt download".